I want to search through a large collection of AWS CloudTrail logs and automatically create Amazon Athena tables.

 - In the Create a table in Amazon Athena window, select the S3 bucket from the Storage location menu.

-Note: To improve your search within a specific time range, you can use partition projection for CloudTrail logs in Athena.
+Note: To improve your search within a specific time range, use partition projection for CloudTrail logs in Athena.

 - Choose Create table.

-You might receive the "Your account does not have sufficient permissions to create tables in Amazon Athena" error.
-If you receive this error, then attach the AmazonAthenaFullAccess managed policy to your AWS Identity and Access Management (IAM) role.
+To resolve this error, attach the AmazonAthenaFullAccess managed policy to your AWS Identity and Access Management (IAM) role.

 Run Athena queries on your CloudTrail logs table